LazyRam/CSGO-PRACallmaps/README.md

 ##
 ### Patch Notes

+### 1.30.20
+- added ability to drop knife
+- added new bind NUM PLUS -shows all give commands in neat categories
+- made it easier to copy give commands

 ### 11.10.19
 - added Crosshair Color Changer on 7,8,9,0 with supporting -,= keys
 - added  HOW TO USE: Crosshair Color Changer